Exploring effects of IMF sampling and SN feedback injection on star formation and metallicity in ultra-faint dwarf galaxies: Results

-Fig.~\ref{fig14} compares the estimates for the mean and dispersion of the MDFs of the simulated UFD analogs with those of 13 MW UFDs, as reported by \citet{Fu2023}.
-The observed UFDs are color-coded based on their magnitudes, ranging from Draco~II, with a low magnitude of $\rm M_v = -0.8$, to Eridanus II, with a high magnitude of around $\rm M_v = -7.1$.
+Fig.~\ref{fig:Fe_H_sigma} compares the estimates for the mean and dispersion of the MDFs of the simulated UFD analogs with those of the 13 MW UFDs, as reported by \citet{Fu2023}.
+The observed UFDs are color coded according to their magnitudes, ranging from Draco~II, with a low magnitude of $\rm M_v = -0.8$, to Eridanus II, with a high magnitude of around $\rm M_v = -7.1$.
 In the upper panel, all stars are included in fitting the MDFs, while the lower panel presents values derived after excluding stars with $\rm [Fe/H]\lesssim-4$.
-This exclusion is due to the measured metallicity in \citet{Fu2023}, using the MESA Stellar Isochrones and Tracks (MIST) models (\citealp{Choi2016, Dotter2016}), being based on a metallicity grid ranging from $\rm [Fe/H]=-4$ to $\rm [Fe/H]=-1$.
-The results indicate that when no low-metallicity cut is applied, {\sc Indiv} shows a dispersion value of $\sigma_{\rm [Fe/H]}=0.63-0.72$, which agrees with the upper limit of the observed dispersion values, and the average metallicity remains within the observed range.
-However, for {\sc Burst} and {\sc SIMF} runs, the average metallicity is about $0.5-1$ dex lower than the observed ranges ($\rm [Fe/H]\approx[-3.0,-2.0]$), and the dispersion is nearly twice as large.
+This exclusion is due to the metallicity measured in \citet{Fu2023}, using the MESA Stellar Isochrones and Tracks (MIST) models (\citealp{Choi2016, Dotter2016}), which are based on a metallicity grid ranging from $\rm [Fe/H]=-4$ to $\rm [Fe/H]=-1$.
+The results indicate that when no low-metallicity cut is applied, {\sc Halo1} shows a dispersion value of $\sigma_{\rm [Fe/H]}=0.44-0.75$, which agrees with the upper limit of the observed dispersion values, and the average metallicity remains within the observed range.
+However, for {\sc Burst} and {\sc Simf} {\sc Halo2} runs, the average metallicity is about $0.5-1$ dex lower than the observed ranges ($\rm [Fe/H]\approx[-3.0,-2.0]$), and the dispersion is nearly twice as large.

-By excluding low-metallicity stars, as shown in the lower panel of Fig.~\ref{fig14}, a clear trend emerges: the estimated mean metallicities of simulated UFD analogs, $\langle \rm [Fe/H]\rangle$, decrease, matching closely with observational values.
+By excluding low-metallicity stars, as shown in the lower panel of Fig.~\ref{fig:Fe_H_sigma}, a clear trend emerges: the estimated mean metallicities of simulated UFD analogs, $\langle \rm [Fe/H]\rangle$, decrease, closely matching observational values.
 This exclusion also leads to a reduced dispersion in the MDF, which is associated with a shorter overall duration of star formation.
-This trend is particularly noticeable in {\sc Halo3}, where the average dispersion across three different IMF sampling methods decreases to $\langle\sigma_{\rm [Fe/H]}\rangle=0.29$.
-In {\sc Halo3}, star formation begins at a redshift of $z<8$ and lasts for only about 20 Myr.
-Similarly, the average dispersions in the absence of low-metallicity stars are reduced to $\langle\sigma_{\rm [Fe/H]}\rangle=0.49$ in {\sc Halo1} and $\langle\sigma_{\rm [Fe/H]}\rangle=0.47$ in {\sc Halo2}, showing good agreement with the observational findings.
+This trend is particularly noticeable in {\sc Halo2}, where the average dispersion in three different IMF sampling and SN feedback injection methods decreases from $\langle\sigma_{\rm [Fe/H]}\rangle=$0.81 to 0.42.
+Similarly, the average dispersions in the absence of low-metallicity stars are reduced to $\langle\sigma_{\rm [Fe/H]}\rangle=0.39$ in {\sc Halo1} and $\langle\sigma_{\rm [Fe/H]}\rangle=0.24$ in {\sc Halo3}, showing good agreement with the observational findings.